Carl Denham: 1933 films

 After Kong escaped and rampaged through New York City, the creature kidnapped Ann once again but was killed by aeroplanes.
-Upon observing the creature's corpse, Denham famously rejected a policeman’s remarks that the planes had killed him, "Oh no, it wasn't the aeroplanes.
-It was beauty killed the Beast."
+Upon observing the creature's corpse, Denham famously rejected a policeman's remarks that the planes had killed him, "Oh no, it wasn't the aeroplanes.
+It was beauty killed the Beast".

 The aftermath of the Kong debacle was not good for Denham.
 He was bombarded with lawsuits to such a degree that within a month he was almost bankrupt.
 Eventually, he is approached by Captain Englehorn, his old friend who had captained the ship that originally went to Skull Island.
 He, too, is having financial difficulties and they decide to skip town together and start fresh somewhere else.

-After travelling around a while, they come to an island where Denham discovers a beautiful young woman, named Hilda Petersen, singing for the locals.
+After traveling around a while, they come to an island where Denham discovers a beautiful young woman, named Hilda Petersen, singing for the locals.
 While he is instantly attracted to Hilda, he soon has a new purpose, as he gets word from a man named Nils Hellstrom (the same man who provided him with the map of Skull Island) that there was treasure on the island.
 Hellstrom is lying in an attempt to get away after having caused the death of Hilda's father, but Denham and Englehorn believe him and set out to return to Skull Island.

 Following a mutiny, Denham, Hilda, Englehorn, Hellstrom and Charlie the Chinese cook find themselves on the island, where the natives are (obviously) none too happy to see them and drive them away.
 Landing on a different part of the island, Denham discovers another giant ape (much smaller this time), who appears to be Kong's son.
 Denham and Hilda befriend the ape, who helps them through several difficulties.

 Eventually, Denham does find treasure on the island, but also realizes that it is sinking into the ocean.
 A desperate escape is made, but "Little Kong" is drowned while rescuing Denham.
 It was Denham's intention to split the fortune four ways (Denham, Hilda, Englehorn and Charlie), but Hilda convinces him that three ways is just fine, indicating that she is throwing her fortunes in with Denham for the long haul.